 Who is Iblis?

 The jinn oft-mentioned in Al-Qur’an is Iblis, who refused to obey Allah when He told him to prostrate to Adam.
-Iblis argued that since he was made of fire, a superior element, he could not worship man-made of inferior clay.
+Iblis argued that Allah created him of fire, a superior element; he could not worship a man made of inferior clay.
 [Iblis (Satan) said:

 “I am better than he; You created me from fire, and You created him from clay.”
 (Qur’an 38: 76)

 Allah rejected Iblis’s argument, cursed him, and condemned him forever.
-In return, Iblis vowed that he would not leave any stone unturned to mislead humanity.
-Allah made it clear to him that he could not deceive His devoted people.
+In return, Iblis vowed not to leave any stone unturned to mislead humanity.
+Allah clarified to him that he could not deceive His devoted people.
 At the same time, Allah repeatedly warns people to beware of the evil tricks of Satan, the greatest enemy of man.

 Evil Jinn (Qareen):

-According to the Prophet (PBUH), an evil jinn (Qareen) accompanies every human being all the time and tries to misguide him/her.
-The Prophet said that Allah turned his Qareen into a good jinn (Muslim, vol. 4, p.1472, No. 6757).
+According to the Prophet (PBUH), an evil jinn (Qareen) accompanies every human being and tries to misguide him/her.
+The Prophet said Allah turned his Qareen into a good jinn (Muslim, vol. 4, p.1472, No. 6757).

-The evil jinn can distract human beings even when the latter are engaged in a good act.
+The evil jin can distract human beings even when the latter are engaged in a good act.

-Once the Prophet was offering his Salah when Ifreet, a wicked jinn, tried to meddle with his prayer.
+Once, the Prophet offered his Salah when Ifreet, a wicked jin, tried to meddle with his prayer.
 The Prophet wished to tie him to the masjid pole for everyone to see in the morning, but he quickly remembered that Allah had given that power only to Prophet Sulaymaan.
 (Bukhari, vol.1, p.268, no. 75; Muslim, vol.1, p.273, no. 1104)

-In the past, the jinn could steal information from the Angels and pass it on to their human partners, but after the commencement of Prophet Muhammad’s mission, their ability to steal information was curtailed, and whatever little information they could steal they mixed it with several lies before sharing it with the fortunetellers.
+In the past, the jins could steal information from the Angels and pass it on to their human partners.
+Still, after Prophet Muhammad’s mission commenced, Allah Almighty curtailed their ability to steal information.
+They mixed the little information they could steal with several lies before sharing it with the fortunetellers.

 Elaborating it, the Prophet said: